Working Procedures – covid-19 guidance

 Many of your customers are looking for reassurance before booking.
 They will want to know what steps you are taking to reduce the risks as you come to work in their home.

-The most important thing is to communicate your working procedures to customers.
+The most important thing is to communicate with your customers.
 It will make ALL the difference.

 Keep your customer communication simple.
 If you are sending a letter or email, we’d suggest a maximum of one side of A4.
 A simple introduction, bullet points for procedures and finishing with an invitation to call you will work best.